Proud to be a Canadian Company

 14. When do you need this done?

-The skills needed to service a billiard table need to be learned and we only use trained service teams.
+The skills needed to service a billiard table need to be learned, and we only use trained service teams.
 This means that they are booked in advance.
 The lead times for your service not only vary based on the service needed, but on the time of year, as we are more busy at some times than others.
 While we will always try to complete your service as quickly as possible, we cannot always drop everything to move a billiard table.
 Unfortunately, we cannot accommodate evenings or weekends.

 15. Do you do table inspections?